AravinthSankar-hash/CRUD-API/README.md

 ###### when the application is up and running follow the below
     Navigate to http://localhost:3000/
-    Click Register
+    Click Login
-    Create one user with following details ( application will recognize this user as admin )
         Name: SYS_ADMIN
         email: systemadmin@poorvika.com
         password: admin123
-    Try login with this user details
+    Try login with this user details (system will recognize this user as admin)

 ###### About the application
 	Ability for the users to register through a registration form (unique emailID)